IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 ## Verifying the example connection

-When you run the examples here. the code silently connects, delivers the message, and disconnects.
-To verify that it did something, log into the RabbitMQ Admin UI –  the URL is displayed below the connections strings in the Compose console – and select the Exchanges tab.
-There should be a "postal" exchange there, which the code created.
-There should also be some activity shown in the charts.
+When you run the examples here, the code silently connects, delivers the message, and disconnects.
+To verify that it did something, log in to the RabbitMQ Admin UI – the URL is displayed after the connections strings in the Compose console – and select the Exchanges tab.
+You should find a "postal" exchange there, which the code created.
+There should also be some activity in the charts.

 To confirm that the message arrived, and because it is not possible to look into the exchange, create a queue to consume the message.